HazemThePro/portfolio/README.md

 - **Multilingual support** for broader accessibility

 This portfolio website successfully demonstrates modern web development skills while maintaining excellent performance, accessibility, and user experience standards.
 It serves as both a showcase of technical abilities and a professional platform for career opportunities in web development.

+## Acknowledgments

+I would like to extend my heartfelt gratitude to the entire CS50 team at Harvard University for creating such an exceptional and transformative learning experience.
+Special thanks to:

+- **Professor David J. Malan** for his inspiring lectures and making computer science accessible and exciting
+- **The CS50 teaching staff and course assistants** for their dedication and support throughout the course
+- **The CS50 community** for fostering an environment of collaborative learning and encouragement

+This course has not only taught me programming fundamentals but also instilled in me the confidence to tackle complex problems and think like a computer scientist.
+The skills and mindset I've gained through CS50 will undoubtedly shape my future endeavors in technology and beyond.

+Thank you for this incredible journey from "I don't know anything about programming" to building complete web applications.
+This was CS50! 🎓